F.C. De Kampioenen: Failed attempts for a movie

 A first attempt to create a theatrical movie was done in 1993.
 However, the film was cancelled as actor Carry Goossens decided to work for a competing broadcasting company (vtm) and actor Walter Michiels was fired due to his alcohol abuse.
 Furthermore, Jacques Vermeire had his own film plans and his movie Max was to be shot and released in same period.

 A new scenario was written in 2008 but rejected by most of the actors.

 F.C.
 De Kampioenen: Kampioen zijn blijft plezant (2013)

 In 2011 a complete new story was written which was accepted by the actors.
 Due to funding issues it took until April 2013 before filming started.
-The movie was released in December 2013 as "F.C.
-De Kampioenen: Kampioen zijn blijft plezant" which can be translated as "F.C.
-The Champions: being a champion remains fun".
+The movie was released in December 2013 as F.C.
+De Kampioenen: Kampioen zijn blijft plezant ('F.C.
+The Champions: being a champion remains fun').

 Returning main cast members from the television series include Marijn Devalck, Danni Heylen, An Swartenbroekx, Johny Voners, Loes Van den Heuvel, Ann Tuts, Herman Verbruggen, Ben Rottiers, Jaak Van Assche, and Tuur De Weert, alongside recurring cast members Machteld Timmermans, Niels Destadsbader, Lea Couzin, Fred Van Kuyk, Leah Thys, and Michel De Warzee.